rtcharity/resources.eahub.org/content/events/articles/example-article.md

   src="https://www.youtube.com/embed/WyprXhvGVYk">
 </iframe>

 ## 7. Links

-- Links that open in the same tab, can simply be created through the link button in Rich Text or through Markdown
+- Links that open in the same tab can simply be created through the link button in Rich Text or through Markdown
 - Links that open in a new tab, need to be added through HTML

 <a target="_blank" href="https://eahub.org">This link opens in a new tab</a>

+## 8. Misc

+<a name="target"></a>
-<a name="target"></a>This here is the target of the jump link from section 2.
+This here is the target of the jump link from section 2.